rust-lang/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 running the provider again.

 This caching is crucial for making the query engine efficient.
-Without memoization the system would still be sound (that is, it would yield the same results) but the same computations would be done over and over again.
+Without memoization, the system would still be sound (that is, it would yield the same results) but the same computations would be done over and over again.

 Memoization is one of the main reasons why query providers have to be pure functions.